-⟨Environmental Standards for Product Development and Assessment of Environmental Impact⟩
+⟨Environmental Standards for Product Development and Manufacturing, and Assessment of Environmental Impact⟩

-In 2005, we formulated the Basic Guidelines for Environment-Friendly Product Fabrication as a reference for manufacturing products that contribute to environmental protection and CO2 reduction.
+Given the recent significant expansion in orders, an increase in the production volume of products and parts is expected.
+Therefore, balancing increased production activities with reducing environmental impact is a critical challenge.
+In 2005, we formulated the Basic Guidelines for Environment-Friendly Product Fabrication as a reference for manufacturing products that contribute to environmental protection and CO_2 reduction.
 For example, the Guidelines provide information on environmental impact assessments throughout the product life cycle and on the creation of products designed to reduce environmental impact, as follows:

-- Reduction of energy input at any stage of the product lifecycle, including electricity and steam used at a factory when manufacturing a product or parts; fuel consumed during product/parts transportation by truck, etc.; and electricity/fuel used as a power source when using a product. - Reduction of material input at any stage of the product life cycle. - Management easiness, e.g., in terms of parts replacement during a service; easiness of disassembly or sorting out for collection, recycling and disposal; and safety level of work.
+- Reduction of energy input at any stage of the product lifecycle, including electricity and steam used at a factory when manufacturing products or parts; fuel consumed during product/parts transportation by truck, etc.; and electricity/fuel used as a power source when using a product. - Reduction of material input at any stage of the product life cycle. - Management easiness, e.g., in terms of parts replacement during a service; easiness of disassembly or sorting out for collection, recycling and disposal; and safety level of work.